 The implementation of this strategic plan will be through the Biennial Work Programmes, Thematic Programmes and projects.
-Therefore, the tools for monitoring this plan are the mechanisms by which the Council monitors and reviews these operational aspects of the Organization's work, for which the strategic priorities provide a context and reference.
-These monitoring tools include: biennial development of work programs; annual review of Biennial Work Programme implementation; and annual review of the Thematic Programmes.
+The Council will also consider conducting a mid-term review of Strategic Action Plan implementation using the indicators in Table 1 as a guide.
+The tools for monitoring this plan are the mechanisms by which the Council monitors and reviews the operational aspects of the Organization's work, for which the strategic priorities provide a context and reference.
+These monitoring tools include: biennial development of work programmes; annual review of Biennial Work Programme implementation; and annual review of the Thematic Programmes.
 In the case of Thematic Programmes, the Thematic Programme Advisory Committees review implementation at least annually and the results are reported to the Council by the Secretariat.
 The Council monitors all Thematic Programmes at annual Council sessions and can regularly assess their contribution to both their thematic objectives as well as these strategic priorities.
+Success in attracting the voluntary contributions needed to implement this plan will provide a further mechanism for monitoring the plan.

 For projects, members have a semi-annual opportunity to consider the advice contained in Expert Panel review of proposals, one element of which is consistency with the Action Plan.
 In addition, through the Technical Committees the Council conducts an annual review of the Organization's project work.
 This review includes projects under implementation as well as an ex-post evaluation of completed projects, both of which can explicitly consider the contribution to addressing the strategic priorities.
+Project design should make use of the indicators in Table 1 as appropriate.

-Table 3.1: Expected Outcomes and Indicators
+Table 1.
+Expected Outcomes and Illustrative Indicators